dgraph-io/workshop/3-flock-querying/README.md

 ![query-structure](./assets/query-structure-2.JPG)

-The query request to "**Select all nodes which has hashtags in it**".
-In the result we request only for the `hashtags`, hence the other predicates of the node will not be returned.
+The query request to "**Select all nodes which have hashtags in it**".
+In a result, we request only for the `hashtags`.
+Hence the other predicates of the node will not be returned.
 This is similar **select a, b,c** in SQL.

 In the animation below, you could see that only the nodes with non-empty values for `hashtags` predicate/property are selected.